1. Average Bladder Capacity 350-550 cc.

 3. Intact neurological system to provide voluntary and coordinated voiding.

-Complex feedback loops involve the frontal lobe of the brain.
-The sacral reflex center in the spinal cord and the sphincter comprise the voiding cycle.
-This complex cycle is slowed by age related changes.
+Complex feedback loops involving the frontal lobe of the brain, the sacral reflex center in the spinal cord and the sphincter interact to complete the voiding cycle.
+Click here for an indepth review of the micturition mechanism

-4. Physical and mental capacity of the person to perform that associated task of voiding.
+4. Physical and mental capacity to perform the tasks associated with voiding.

 - Mental